 1619 Leith Links - The Bishop Golfer

-The first mention of golf in relation to Leith dates from a reported dispute in 1552 between 'the cordiners' (cobblers/shoemakers) of the Cannongate and the 'cordiners and gouff ball makers of North Leith'.
-This implies the use of stitched golf ball and links golf.
+The first mention of golf in relation to Leith dates from a reported dispute in 1552 between 'the cordiners' (cobblers/shoemakers) of the Cannongate and the 'cordiners and gouff ball makers of North Leith', which implies the use of stitched leather golf ball and links golf.

 One traditional derivation of the term Fore! derives from the use of two defensive cannons of Leith fort.
 The embankment, seen in the picture to the left of the cairn, is allegedly one of two gun emplacements used by the attacking forces in 1560, when the Links were the scene of the Siege of Leith by the English.

 Leith was the site of some of the first reported attacks and injuries in golf.
-The first of these was 1575 when golfers were attacked and fought back successfully.
+In 1575 Leith golfers were attacked and fought back successfully.
 On a later occasion, in 1690, Sir Robert Sibbald was crossing the Links when a young boy who did not hear him approach, apparently hit him on the backswing with his club.
 Sir Robert required medical attention, but the name of the golfer is not mentioned, nor whether he carried any insurance.

 As elsewhere, Edinburgh Burgh records of 1593 bemoan the fact that Edinburgh churchgoers were playing golf in Leith instead of going to church.
 On 16th February 1610, South Leith Kirk Session proposed a fine of 20 shillings (one pound) to be paid 'to the poor' by anyone found playing golf (or bowls or archery) between sunrise and sunset on Sunday.
 Apart from the fine, they would also have to confess their sins in church.
-These 'persecutions' continued until 1724, which year marks the last official Kirk prosecution in Scotland for Sunday golfing, when the Leith innkeeper John Dickson was accused of giving victuals to Sabbath golfers.
+These 'persecutions' continued until 1724, which year marks the last official Kirk prosecution in Scotland for Sunday golfing, when the Leith innkeeper, John Dickson, was accused of giving 'victuals' (food and drink) to Sabbath golfers.

 Tradition has it that the Bishop of Galloway was playing golf on Leith Links in 1619 when he suffered a deadly premonition of two men attacking him.
 So he threw down his 'arma campestria' (golf clubs), took to his bed and died.
 Another much repeated story is that King Charles I was playing in Leith in 1641 when he heard about the Irish Rebellion.
 The Rules of Thistle Golf Club outline the facts of the matter, but this has not stopped myths and legends abounding, as depicted in the famous, much later, etching by Sir John Gilbert in 1875/6.
 These Victorian tales must be interpreted carefully.